Using Foxglove Bridge

 Installation

-The foxglove_bridge package is available for ROS 1 Melodic and Noetic, and ROS 2 Humble and Rolling.
+The foxglove_bridge package is available for ROS 1 Melodic and Noetic, and ROS 2 Humble, Iron and Rolling.
 Earlier releases of ROS will not be supported due to API design and/or performance limitations.
 The package can be installed with the following command:

 $ sudo apt install ros-$ROS_DISTRO-foxglove-bridge